motoyak/purescript-book/text/chapter11.md

 We will start by looking at some of the monads provided by the `purescript-transformers` package.

 The first example is the `State` monad, which provides a way to model _mutable state_ in pure code.
-We have already seen two approaches to mutable state provided by the `Eff` monad, namely the `REF` and `ST` effects. `State` provides a third alternative, but it is not implemented using the `Eff` monad.
+We have already seen two approaches to mutable state provided by the `Effect` monad, namely the `REF` and `ST` effects. `State` provides a third alternative, but it is not implemented using the `Effect` monad.

 The `State` type constructor takes two type parameters: the type `s` of the state, and the return type `a`.
 Even though we speak of the "`State` monad", the instance of the `Monad` type class is actually provided for the `State s` type constructor, for any type `s`.